-Thankfully many of Tokyo’s major attractions have playgrounds within easy walking distance, so you won’t need to go too far out of your way to make your kids happy.
+Looking for things to do with your kids in Tokyo?
+You’re in luck – many of Tokyo’s major attractions have playgrounds within easy walking distance, so you won’t need to go too far out of your way to make your kids happy.

 With over 10 million people visiting this park every year, Euno Park is one of Tokyo’s most popular parks.
 There is something here for everyone: museums, temples, shrines, a zoo, an amusement park and yes a playground.

 If you are still wondering where to stay in Tokyo with kids, find an area that’s either close to where you’d like to spend your time or that has easy access to the subway.